Skip to the content.

 Now we know how to store data, we can start manipulating the data using functions.

 Functions take 0 or more inputs (also called arguments), perform some operation (i.e., the function of the function), and return some output.
 This output can be complex and consist of multiple parts.
-This are generic ways in which functions are used:
+These are generic ways in which functions are used:

 output <- function_name(arg1 = val1, arg2 = val2, ...)